Is Studying In Japan Expensive?: Cost Breakdown By A Current International Student

 Studying abroad can be expensive, but believe it or not: it doesn’t have to be that way!
 Spending a few years abroad during your early years in life can teach you priceless experiences that cannot be learned otherwise.
 Knowing its benefits, you might be thinking about venturing out of your comfort zone into some foreign countries, then one major concern comes up into your mind: How am I going to afford it?

 That is exactly where Japan comes in.
-Not only that Japan is one of the safest countries in the world with high-quality education and stunning cities, but universities here are also much more affordable than you might think.
+Not only is Japan one of the safest countries in the world with high-quality education and stunning cities, but its universities are also much more affordable than you might think.
 As an international student who has been living in Japan for almost four years, let me break down the costs for you.

 Total Average Cost Per Year: